magomimmo/modern-cljs/doc/second-edition/tutorial-13.md

 # Tutorial 13 - Better Safe Than Sorry (Part 1)

-In this part of the tutorial we're going to prepare the field for one of the main topics in the software development life cycle: *code testing*.
+In this tutorial we're going to prepare the field for one of the main topics in the software development life cycle: *code testing*.
 Code testing is a kind of continuum which goes from zero to almost full test coverage.
 I'm not going to open one of those endless